aliaksander-samuseu/docs-3.0.1/source/integration/github-enterprise.md

-# Github Enterprise SSO with Gluu Server
+# SSO to Github Enterprise

 ## Configuration in Gluu Server